repoze/repoze.what/docs/source/Manual/Plugins/SQL.rst

     and authorization.

     :param app: Your WSGI application.
-    :param user_class: The SQLAlchemy class for the users.
+    :param user_class: The SQLAlchemy/Elixir class for the users.
-    :param group_class: The SQLAlchemy class for the groups.
+    :param group_class: The SQLAlchemy/Elixir class for the groups.
-    :param permission_class: The SQLAlchemy class for the permissions.
+    :param permission_class: The SQLAlchemy/Elixir class for the permissions.
-    :param session: The SQLAlchemy session.
+    :param session: The SQLAlchemy/Elixir session.
     :param form_plugin: The main :mod:`repoze.who` challenger plugin; this is usually a login form.
     :param form_identifies: Whether the ``form_plugin`` may and should act as